The EUDR stack: How to architect a joint ESG + supply chain workflow (Updated Oct 2025)

 • Legal team: Are consulted for interpretation and defense.
 They Review the company’s risk criteria and compliance policies to make sure they align with the regulation.
 When complex or ambiguous situations arise, legal authorities can define responsibilities in edge cases and guide the ESG team in interpreting the law appropriately.
 If regulators come knocking, legal ensures the due diligence methodology is defensible and audit-ready, validating that the EUDR framework holds up in practice.

-• IT or data teams: Manage technical integrations, maintaining up-to-date reports and dashboards, and ensuring smooth data flows across procurement and compliance platforms.
+• IT or data team: Manage technical integrations, maintaining up-to-date reports and dashboards, and ensuring smooth data flows across procurement and compliance platforms.
 For example, utilizing software to ensure every purchase order is linked to origins, supplier data and due diligence status.

 Adopting a RACI model (Responsible, Accountable, Consulted, Informed) helps prevent overlaps and maps ownership of EUDR compliance.
 Each team plays a role in the compliance tasks: